 Old School & a Mobile Plugin

-Make a site as in the first case but add a simple mobile plugin to make a scaled down website version for those visiting through mobile.
+Make a site as in the first case but add a simple mobile plugin to make a scaled-down website version for those visiting through mobile.
 In this scenario, the user would not be able to access or see the same content on the desktop.
 The word “may” is used because it is totally dependent on which plugin you are using.

 Use a Responsive theme

 In this case, the theme is coded as responsive when made.
 The site will adapt itself automatically to the device size.
-Here no separate site or plugin is required as it is made as responsive just from the start.
+Here no separate site or plugin is required as it is made responsive just from the start.
 This is for sure the best way to adopt as it would provide maximum benefit to your users.
 Moreover, it is the cheapest option since you don’t need to worry about two different sites.

-If you own a website, it is your call to choose which route is the best for your particular situation as well as budget.
-While responsive theme may be a nice idea for new sites, but it may not be a good idea for those with already existing sites and low budgets for making modifications.
+If you own a website, it is your call to choose which route is the best for your particular situation as well as your budget.
+While a responsive theme may be a nice idea for new sites, but it may not be a good idea for those with already existing sites and low budgets for making modifications.